-The COF stipend will lower your tuition bill by $85 per credit hour at participating public institutions or $43 per credit hour at participating private schools — capped at 145 credit hours.1
+The COF stipend will lower your tuition bill by $40 per credit hour at participating public colleges or $20 per credit hour at participating private colleges — capped at 145 credit hours.
+1

-For example, if you take 15 credit hours per semester, you will receive a stipend in the amount of $2,550 for the year (30 credit hours) or $1,290 respectively.
+For example, if you take 30 credit hours per semester in a public college, you will receive a stipend in the amount of $1,200 for the year.

 - Be a Colorado resident and U.S. citizen or permanent resident

 - Be classified as an in-state student for tuition as determined by the college

 - Be enrolled at least half-time as an undergraduate student